kenatiod/MUT/Understanding Machine Understanding.md

   History: Reciting dates, names and events shows knowledge.
 Understanding history is recognizing causes, effects, and being able to analyze how past events shaped the present.

 In each case, knowledge represents a more superficial level of information retrieval, while understanding implies a deeper level of insight, reasoning ability, and mastery of the subject matter.

+(Appendix A4 delves deeper into the philosophical debates around evaluating understanding and distinguishing it from other epistemic states like knowledge.)

 ### 3.5 -- Implications for AI development and human-AI collaboration